dbilanoski/cheat-sheets/databases/ssis.md

 Consists of Control Flow, Data Flow, Parameters and Event Hanlders.

 ### Control Flow
-* Controls the flow of execution.
+* Controls the flow of execution, like a main window where you chain different tasks.
 * Contains different tasks, show them graphically as chained blocks of logical units describing the procedure.
+* It can stack multiple data flow tasks along side tasks such as actions in the databases, executing SQL commands, file system actions etc.
+* In case blocks of Control Flow tasks are **not connected sequentially, they will execute in parallel.** Meaning, you can have multiple procedures in one Control Flow running asynchronously.

 ### Data Flow
-* One of the tasks in Control Flow - defines source, transformation or destination tasks as a single "container" of data flow tasks.
+* One of the tasks in Control Flow - defines source, transformation and destination tasks as a single "container" of data flow tasks.
+* Inside one data flow task, many ETL steps can be configured to fetch data, transform it and store it elsewhere.
+* Basically heart of the SSIS platform.

 ## Defining Connections